 In most cases, someone with an inguinal hernia will notice an unusual bulge near their groin area.
 This bulge may disappear when lying down and could expand and shrink while coughing.
-If you begin to notice symptoms of a hernia or are experiencing discomfort, contact the surgeons at the John Lawson Surgical Group to discuss the diagnosis of your hernia type and the treatment options available.
+If you begin to notice symptoms of a hernia or are experiencing discomfort, contact the surgeons at Premier Surgical Lawson Group to discuss the diagnosis of your hernia type and the treatment options available.
 To schedule your hernia treatment at our general surgery center in Jonhson City, TN, please call (423) 975-5650

 Inguinial Hernia Repair

 Learn about inguinal hernia repair with da Vinci and understand your options